-In exchange for the value provided and the compromises contained in the Planand the Settlement Agreement, the Plan provides for the mutual release of Claims among all Debtors and consenting Holders of Claims and Interests and third-party releases of direct and indirect Holders of Interests in EFH Corp. and its affiliates.
+- In exchange for the value provided and the compromises contained in the Plan and the Settlement Agreement, the Plan provides for the mutual release of Claims among all Debtors and consenting Holders of Claims and Interests and third-party releases of direct and indirect Holders of Interests in EFH Corp. and its affiliates. - Plan Transactions Related to the EFH Shared Services Debtors.
+Classes D1 (Other Secured Claims Against the EFH Shared Services Debtors), D2 (Other Priority Claims Against the EFH Shared Services Debtors), are D3 (General Unsecured Claims Against the EFH Shared Services Debtors) will be rendered Unimpaired.
+Claims in Classes D4 and D6 will either be Reinstated or canceled and released without any distribution.
+Claims in Class D5 (which consists entirely of intercompany claims) will be canceled and released without distribution.

-Other significant aspects of the Plan are summarized below.
+Other significant aspects of the Plan as it relates to the TCEH Debtors are summarized below.

-(a) TCEH Tax-Free Spin-Off.
+(a) TCEH Spin-Off.